NVIDIA/NeMo-Aligner/docs/user-guide/sft.rst

     .. tab-item:: LLaMa3-8B
         :sync: key2

         1. Download the `Llama3-8B LLM model and tokenizer <https://huggingface.co/meta-llama/Meta-Llama-3-8B>`__ into the model's folder.
-You can use the HuggingFace CLI for this:
+You can use the Hugging Face CLI for this:
             .. code-block:: bash
                huggingface-cli download meta-llama/Meta-Llama-3-8B --local-dir Meta-Llama-3-8B